 Katy Perry Net Worth

 How much does Katy Perry make to host American Idol?
-For the 2019 season, Katy's American Idol salary was bumped to $25 million.
+In March 2018, Kate Perry signed on to be a judge on ABC's "American Idol" revival.
+Her salary in the first season was $15 million.
+Starting in the 2019 season, Katy's American Idol salary was bumped to $25 million.

 |Net Worth:||$330 Million|

-|Date of Birth:||Oct 25, 1984 (34 years old)|
+|Date of Birth:||Oct 25, 1984 (37 years old)|

 |Height:||5 ft 6 in (1.7 m)|